Siga las instrucciones aquí para traducir esta página a otro idioma usando Chrome.

 What is Eligibility Application Review consent?

-What should I do if an Access code appears when emailing a consumer consent?
+What should I do if an Access code appears when sending a consumer consent?

 How long does consent remain valid?